Sayyidina Abu ‘Ubaydah ‘Aamir ibn ‘Abdullah ibn al-Jarrah (r.a.)

 His legacy is exemplary.
 He chose to live a simple way of life, opting for the most modest of garments when compared to some of the other swahabah of the Prophet Muhammad (s.a.w.).
 During the conquest of Jerusalem, when Sayyidina ‘Umar (r.a.) had come to accept the surrender of Jerusalem, he was met by Sayyidina Khalid ibn al-Walid (r.a.) and Yazid ibn Abu Sufyan.
 Sayyidina ‘Umar (r.a.) dismounted from his camel and threw sand at them while admonishing them, “It has not been even a year since you have come out of the hunger and hard life of Arabia and you have forgotten all the simplicity when you saw the glamour of Syria's Emperor?”

-Both men were wearing better garments then they were previously accustomed.
+Both men were wearing better garments than they were previously accustomed.
 Sayyidina Khalid (r.a.) noted that beneath their clothes they were still sufficiently armed, indicating they were still remembered the hard desert life, bringing some relief to the Caliph.
 Sayyidina Abu ‘Ubaydah (r.a.) was also present, but had always maintained his humble dressing and way of life.
 Sayyidina ‘Umar (r.a.) was pleased to see him, and that very evening, when Sayyidina ‘Umar (r.a.) arrived at his home, he saw that Sayyidina Abu ‘Ubaydah (r.a.), a man made successful war and earning him rights to much plunder, had no possessions at home except one bed, a sword and a shield.
 Sayyidina ‘Umar (r.a.) said to him, “O Abu ‘Ubaydah, you could have arranged some things of comfort for yourself at home.”

 Replied Sayyidina Abu ‘Ubaydah (r.a.), “O ‘Umar, this is sufficient for me.”